PingOne Native SDKs

 1. Create a Google Cloud project or use an existing one

-For details on working with Google Cloud projects, see Creating and managing projects.
+For details on working with Google Cloud projects, refer to Creating and managing projects.
 The PingOne mobile SDK component requires the number of your Google Cloud project.

 2. Enable the Google Play Integration API